Bradly (Dreamwalker) MacDonald, Indigenous Artist from North Bay (Canada)

 Bradly "Dreamwalker" Macdonald

-Born and presently residing in North Bay, Ontario, Bradly is a Cree artist whose work has been featured in galleries and exhibitions throughout Canada and the United States, showcasing his painting and sculptures.
+Born and presently residing in North Bay, Ontario, Bradly is an Algonquin artist whose work has been featured in galleries and exhibitions throughout Canada and the United States, showcasing his paintings and sculptures.

 Bradly's work can be found in the permanent collections of the Vancouver Museum, Los Angeles' Southwest Museum (where Brad is also a lifetime mentor artist) and San Diego's Heritage of the America's Museum.

 He has created public installations that include three life-size stone sculptures commissioned to honour the Elders at the Viejas Tribal Center and paintings at the Southern California Indian Center, the Indian Health Council and the Justice Center in San Diego.

 Many of his original works can be found in the homes of well-known celebrities, actors, singers and lovers of indigenous art.

 Stories & Inspiration Behind The Artwork